 Each week is a three-hour evening session with homework given to enquire through practice, self-reflection, reading and viewing, the themes taught and discussed each week.
 This will build up knowledge and experience of the aspects covered, as well as providing a supportive framework for self-healing and observing our deeper needs within a busy world of high expectations and goal orientation.
-Subjects such as trauma, posture, interoception and proprioception, the enteric nervous system and language will be woven into a longer story of self-enquiry that can feed into teaching skills.
+Subjects such as fascia, the vagus nerve, trauma, posture, interoception and proprioception, the enteric nervous system, body psychotherapy and language will be woven into a longer story of self-enquiry that can feed into teaching skills.

 There will be an hour’s lead practice each week – this will be recorded (sound only) for you to follow again in your own time, so that you don’t need to take notes but be fully present in the practice.
 This will bring in asana, somatic practices (eg from Feldenkrais and Tias Little’s SATYA training), breath consciousness, sounding/mantra and meditation.